artsmia/artstories.md/stories/minneapolis-institute-of-arts-then-and-now.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_310.jpg)
 ![](http://cdn.dx.artsmia.org/thumbs/tn_060811_mia153_003.jpg)

 From paper to plaster to stone, the MIA’s construction brought together many visions and voices.
-Clinton Morrison, one of the Society’s founding members, promised his family estate, Villa Rosa, as the site for the museum society driectors secured funding, and sponsored an archirctural competition.
+Clinton Morrison, one of the Society’s founding members, promised his family estate, Villa Rosa, as the site for the museum society directors secured funding, and sponsored an archirctural competition.

 ---